 Click the Schedule data backup toggle button.

-Specify the folder (on the Analytics Plus server) where the backup is to be saved using the Data backup location section.
+Specify the folder (on the Analytics Plus server) where the backup has to be saved using the Data backup location section.

 A backup taken from a Linux server cannot be restored in a Windows server, and vice versa.
 The backup can only be restored on the server of the same OS.